Preferred options FAQs

 |All areas||All locations||(Housing required by 2032) 3,600||(Housing required by 2032) 3,600|

 This means a lot of it will be from people moving into the district (often to retire).
-Looking at the Government's population projections, we estimate that around eight and a half thousand people will move in between now and 2031, many of who are over 65 years of age.
+Looking at the Government's population projections, we estimate that around 8,500 people will move in between now and 2031.
+Many of these people are over 65 years of age.
 Some of it will be from people moving in to take up work.
 At least a further 1,500 jobs are forecast up to 2031 and we will need someone to do them.
 A very low unemployment rate and older (non-working) population means there are few people here to take up jobs.

 The breakdown of new employment land is as follows:

 |Areas||Specific Locations||Area in hectares||Total hectares allocated for job creations|